-Historical Notes: The most important advancement of Mills's career came in 1803, when Jefferson introduced him to the British emigre architect Benjamin Henry Latrobe – whom he had just appointed surveyor of public buildings in Washington.
-Mills later told Jefferson that when he began working with Latrobe, "I began first to imbibe the true and correct principles of Architectue,"
+Historical Notes: The most important advancement of Mills's career came in 1803, when Jefferson introduced him to the British émigré architect Benjamin Henry Latrobe – whom he had just appointed surveyor of public buildings in Washington.
+Mills later told Jefferson that when he began working with Latrobe, "I began first to imbibe the true & correct principles of Architecture":

-"My present ideas of the nobel art and science, which are dramatically opposite to those I enter'd Mr. L[atrboe]'s office with, I trust are founded on the dictates of Reason and nature, because these are the only true foundations of correct taste and realy beauty."
+My present ideas of this noble art & science, which are dramatically opposite to those I enter'd Mr. L[atrobe]'s office with, I trust are founded on the details of Reason & nature, because these are the only true foundations of correct taste, and real beauty.1

-Mills's drawing of the Bank of Pennsylvania was sent to Jefferson at Monticello in October 1808.4Jefferson also owned an engraved perspective of the bank that was part of William Birch's the City of Philadelphia.
+Mills's drawing of the Bank of Pennsylvania was sent to Jefferson at Monticello in October 1808.4Jefferson also owned an engraved perspective of the bank that was part of William Birch's The City of Philadelphia.

-"My wish to endeavor to shew to the European who visits us from the metropolis of his country that the American talent for architecture is not a whit inferior to the Europeans, under the same advantages.5
+My wish is to endeavor to shew to the European who visits us from the metropolis of his country, that the american talent for architecture is not a whit inferior to the European’s, under the same advantages.5

 4. Mills left the drawing with John Woodside, who then sent it to Jefferson.
 Woodside to Jefferson, October 11, 1808, Thomas Jefferson Papers, Library of Congress.
 Transcription available at Founders Online.